 The Bottom Line

-Both approaches can be good for Forex trading.
+Both approaches can be good for trading.
 Each of them can be used to hedge and speculate on the currency.
-However, spot Forex trading looks like a better and safe option.
+However, spot trading looks like a better and safe option.
 It provides enhanced market accessibility with a chance to enter with a minimum deposit.

 Oppositely, currency futures come with increased trading costs.
 Investors will have to pay specific fees and commissions not to mention using a margin account that brings additional risk to having a margin call.
-Anyway, it is up to you to decide which Forex strategy meets your requirements.
+Anyway, it is up to you to decide which strategy meets your requirements.

 This material does not contain and should not be construed as containing investment advice, investment recommendations, an offer of or solicitation for any transactions in financial instruments.
 Before making any investment decisions, you should seek advice from independent financial advisors to ensure you understand the risks.